konpyutaika/nigoapi/pkg/nifi/docs/FlowFileQueuesApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

 # **DownloadFlowFileContent**
-> StreamingOutput DownloadFlowFileContent(ctx, id, flowfileUuid, optional)
+> DownloadFlowFileContent(ctx, id, flowfileUuid, optional)
 Gets the content for a FlowFile in a Connection.

 ### Required Parameters